-The disk encryption feature encrypts the entire disks of your RDS instance based on block storage.
+The disk encryption function encrypts the entire data disks of your RDS instance based on block storage.
 Your data cannot be cracked even if it is leaked.

-- The Standard SSD or Enhanced SSD storage type is selected for your RDS instance.
+- The Standard SSD or Enhanced SSD storage type is selected for your RDS instance that is being created.
 For more information, see Storage types.

 - Your RDS instance resides in one of the following regions:

 - China (Beijing)

 - China (Shenzhen)